-Students interested in applying for admission to graduate programs at FMU should write or call the Graduate Office for information and an application packet, which contains necessary forms and instructions for applications.
-Completion of an application packet does not guarantee admission to a graduate program.
+Students interested in applying for admission to graduate programs at FMU should consult the fmarion.edu/graduate programs for information.
+Completion of an application process does not guarantee admission to a graduate program.

 The University encourages all qualified students to apply.
 Equal educational opportunities are offered to students regardless of race, religion, color, national origin, sex, physical disability, sexual orientation, or age.